Missionary position: Physical

 Sexual activity in the missionary position, as a form of physical exercise, may be slightly more vigorous for the man than in other positions.
 A study conducted by Bohlen et al. found that "man-on-top coitus required more metabolic expenditure than woman-on-top coitus" and that the heart rate during man-on-top sex was higher than in self-stimulation, partner stimulation, or woman-on-top.
-In contrast, one study showed that there was no difference in heart rate or blood pressure when comparing these two basic positions, while another showed only a minor decrease in oxygen consumption or exertion with the 'man-on-bottom' technique during orgasm.
+In contrast, one study showed that there was no difference in heart rate or blood pressure when comparing these two basic positions, while another showed only a minor decrease in oxygen consumption or exertion with a man-on-bottom position during orgasm.

 History

 The position has been used at least for millennia if not longer since it is also used by the great apes, as well as other primates.
 Robert Francoeur notes that evidence of the missionary position's use appears in ancient pottery and art in the Fertile Crescent as well as in the art of Early Greeks, Romans, Peruvians, Indians, Chinese and Japanese.
 The majority of the positions described in the Kama Sutra involve the woman lying on her back with her legs in a variety of positions.
 According to Canongate, ancient art shows missionary as being less popular than woman-on-top positions in Ur, Greece, Rome, Peru, India, China and Japan, but Francoeur states that the ancient Chinese preferred male-on-top because of their belief that males are born face down and females face up.
 Kagaba natives in Colombia preferred missionary because of the stability it offers; they believed that if the woman moved during intercourse, the earth would slip off the shoulders of the four giants who held it up above the waters.
 Some Kerala tribes believe that the male-on-top position is the only way to conceive warriors.

 In ancient Greece, the missionary position was originally an unpopular position.
 Beds existed, yet not as we know them today, and men married girls 14 or 15 years of age, which created a height differential.
 These factors made the rear-entry standing position more convenient.
-However, circa the second century, Artemidos popularized the missionary position among Greco-Roman Stoics, declaring it "the only proper and natural" position due to the flow of semen.
+However, circa the second century, Artemidorus popularized the missionary position among Greco-Roman Stoics, declaring it "the only proper and natural" position due to the flow of semen.